My Birthday Blog Post (Or "What I Learned In The Past 12 Months")

 And Yes, I’m bragging, because I’ve put a lot of work into building my self awareness and discovering what works for me, and for the most part, I’ve figured it out.
 I think that is pretty awesome :)

-I’m not the best at ‘keeping the faith’ but I am good with consistency, persistence and getting s**t done.
-So those are elements that I use to get myself back down to earth when I feel like too much of a floating head.
+I’m not the best at ‘keeping the faith’ but I am good with consistency, persistence and getting (SH)IT done.
+So those are elements that I leverge to get myself back down to earth when I feel like too much of a floating head.

 That frustration helped me see all the value I offer - my professionalism, integrity, and caring.
 Things that I have often taken for granted as ‘the way it should be’ - but, apparently not everyone agrees!
-Standing out doesn’t need to mean reinventing the wheel - doing a consistency awesome job is more than enough to set me apart from those who choose to only use half their asses ;)
+Standing out doesn’t need to mean reinventing the wheel - doing a consistently awesome job is more than enough to set me apart from those who are only using half their ass.

 I’m getting better with accepting when things ‘just don’t work out’ and seeing how that creates space for new and better things to move into my life.
 Things are always happening ‘behind the scenes’ that aren’t observable until later on.

-Fear of failure is something I have struggled with during this past year.
-Somehow my brain has convinced me that ‘failing’ in my business (which actually is just experiencing setbacks, changing direction, shifting my message, etc) means that I have failed as a person (as if that’s even possible!).
-It’s a mean trick for my brain to pull, and quite unfair, considering how much I like, and care, for my brain.
+Fear of failure is something I have struggled with during this past year (okay for many years, but especially over these past 12 months).
+Somehow my brain has convinced me that ‘failing’ in my business means that I have failed as a person (as if that’s even possible!).
+It’s a mean trick to pull, and quite unfair, considering how much I like and care for my brain.

-Instead, I did something much better - I’ve accepted that failure is a normal part of life, and so is the fear that accompanies it, as well as the icky feels that come when it’s happening.
+Instead, I’ve done something much better - I’ve accepted that failure is a normal part of life, and so is the fear that accompanies it, as well as the icky feels that come when it’s happening.
+(Shout out to Mandy Wintink for helping me with this big-time!)

-Fear of failure is like an unwanted houseguest - resisting against what is already happening doesn’t help, so the best way is to accept the situation at hand and just get through it.
+Fear of failure is like an unwanted houseguest - resisting what is already happening doesn’t help, so the best way is to accept the situation at hand and just get through it.
 So now I tolerate fear but I try not to let it weigh in on important decisions.
-Fear of failure is a normal thing, it will always be around, and instead of wasting my energy resisting it, I'm just going to embrace it as a frenemy.
+Fear of failure is a normal thing, it will always be around, and instead of wasting my energy resisting it, I'm just going to embrace it as a frenemy (possibly upgrading it to ‘friend’ status in the future).

 I can’t wait to see what adventures I have and lessons I learn in the next twelve months.
 And I’d love to hear from you: what you’ve learned / are learning as you go from one birthday to the next :)